samgwd/dish-booking-agent/README.md

-# DiSH & Calendar Booking Agent
+# DiSH Meeting Room Booking Agent

-Pydantic AI agent that brokers room bookings (DiSH MCP) and calendar actions (Google Calendar MCP) with MCP over stdio.
-It can co‑ordinate room reservations with your calendar availability.
+An AI-powered assistant that seamlessly manages your meeting room bookings and calendar in one conversation.
+Simply ask it to book a room, check availability, or schedule meetings—it handles the coordination between DiSH room reservations and Google Calendar automatically.

+**Key Features:**
+- 🗓️ Natural language scheduling — *"Book me a room tomorrow at 2pm for an hour"*
+- 🔍 Smart availability checking across rooms and calendars
+- 🔄 Automatic coordination between room bookings and calendar events
+- 💬 Conversational interface with streaming responses

+Built with [Pydantic AI](https://ai.pydantic.dev/) and the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) for extensible tool integration.

 ## Prerequisites